svmk-data-science/tess-ensemble-classification/README.md

 Importantly, the threshold remains flexible depending on operational priorities, allowing the ensemble model to be adapted to different stages of the discovery pipeline.
 Lower thresholds may further increase sensitivity when maximising discoveries while higher thresholds may improve precision in resource-constrained validation settings.

 ## Model Interpretability
-To understand which features most strongly influenced classification decisions, SHAP (Shapely Additive Explanation) values were computed for the ensemble model.
+To understand which features most strongly influenced classification decisions, SHAP (Shapely Additive Explanations) values were computed for the ensemble model.

 The analysis identifies the most influential features contributing to candidate classification, providing transparency to the ensemble's decision making process.